-Changes to the communities of microbes living in the reproductive tract of pregnant women could help to spot women at risk of giving birth prematurely, according to Imperial College London researchers.
+Changes to the communities of microbes living in the reproductive tract of pregnant women could help to spot women at risk of giving birth prematurely and assisting with rejuvenation, according to Imperial College London researchers.

 A study of hundreds of women, carried out at Imperial College London, found that subtle changes to the bacteria present in the vagina were strongly associated with the mother's waters breaking early and preterm birth -- the baby being born before 37 weeks.